-Once events are delivered to Facebook, they can be used across Analytics, Ads Manager, and Audiences.
+Once events are delivered to Facebook, they can be used across Events Manager, Ads Manager, and Audiences.

 Facebook event delay

-Note that there could be up to a 24 hour delay from when events are sent to when they are shown in the Facebook Analytics dashboard.
+Note that there could be up to a 24 hour delay from when events are sent to when they are shown in the Facebook Events Manager dashboard.

-The events sent from RevenueCat will appear throughout Facebook Analytics as 'Standard' event types.
+The events sent from RevenueCat will appear throughout Facebook Events Manager as 'Standard' event types.
 Any events sent with revenue attached will be counted toward the 'Revenue' number in Facebook.
 This includes trial conversions and renewals that occur when the app isn't active.